Active learning for photonic crystals: Dataset

 \section{Dataset}

 We use the same 2D photonic crystal dataset generated in Loh et al.\cite{Loh2022Surrogate}; further details can be found in that work.
 Each 2D square PhC unit cell is parameterized by taking the level set of a Fourier‐sum function, summing nine plane waves with random complex coefficients, and thresholding it to produce a two‑tone permittivity profile $\epsilon(r) \in \{\epsilon_1, \epsilon_2\}$ with $\epsilon_i$ sampled uniformly in $[1,20]$.
 This yields distinct $32 \times 32$ pixel unit‑cell images.
-For each selected cell, the transverse‐magnetic band structure is computed using MPB with a $25 \times 25$ plane‑wave basis and a $25 \times 25$ $k$‑point grid, from which the largest band gap in the first 10 bands is directly extracted and used as the scalar regression label for training.
+For each selected cell, the transverse‐magnetic band structure is computed using MIT Photonic-Bands, which employs the plane wave expansion method, with a $25 \times 25$ plane‑wave basis and a $25 \times 25$ $k$‑point grid, from which the largest band gap in the first 10 bands is directly extracted and used as the scalar regression label for training.

 To further enhance data efficiency, we exploit the intrinsic symmetries of the square photonic-crystal lattice, also used in Loh et al.\cite{Loh2022Surrogate}.
 Because the electromagnetic band structure is invariant under rigid motions that preserve the geometry—specifically, translations, rotations by 90°, 180°, and 270°, as well as mirror reflections across the horizontal and vertical axes—we use these operations as physics-preserving data augmentations (see Figure \ref{fig:epsart}).
 This ensures that the network learns features that are robust to lattice orientation and spatial placement, while effectively expanding the diversity of the training distribution without altering the underlying band-gap labels.
 Such augmentation improves generalization and accelerates convergence by enforcing the physical invariances of the system directly through the data.
+The dataset is split into disjoint training and test sets prior to active learning, with augmentation applied only to training samples after the split to prevent symmetry-induced leakage.